badiba/raytracer/README.md

 # Introduction

-This page includes technical information and personal experiences on the homeworks of CENG795 Advanced Ray Tracing class.

-![Test][test1]
+A C++ ray-tracer that is capable of parsing static scenes, and applying several ray-tracing methods to produce photo-realistic images.
+Here is a very basic example.
+More complex ones are available in the [web page](https://badiba.github.io/raytracer/).

+![Bunny][bunny]

 > Bunny Scene

-# Content

-This section includes different versions of the Ray Tracer.
-Each version has it's own subsection.
-These subsections include:
+This repository is newly created.
+My goal is to refactor my old code which was written a long time ago, while I was a student.
+The old repository is available [here](https://github.com/badiba/raytracer-795).
+Different versions of the Ray Tracer are provided below.
+Version at the top is the latest.
+Each version contains:

 - Brief explanations of what is being added in that version.
 - Resulting images in that version.
 - What kind of bugs have been encountered and how did I manage to fix them.
 - My personal experiences.

-If applicable, time comparisons of different implementations are also added in these subsections.
+If applicable, time comparisons of different implementations are also added.

-## Versions
+# Versions

-Different versions of the Ray Tracer are provided below.
-Version at the top is the latest.

 [7.
 Path Tracing](/pages/Page7.md)